PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ### The "New Way" - `Window.write_event_value`

-This new function that is available currently only in the tkinter port as of July 2020 is exciting and represents the future way multi-threading will be handled in PySimpleGUI (or so is hoped).
+This new function that is available currently only in the tkinter port as of July 2020, is exciting and represents the future way multi-threading will be handled in PySimpleGUI (or so is hoped).

 Previously, a queue was used where your event loop would **poll** for incoming messages from a thread.

 Now, threads can directly inject events into a Window so that it will show up in the `window.read()` calls.
-This allows a your event loop to "pend", waiting for normal window events as well as events being generated by threads.
+This allows your event loop to "pend", waiting for normal window events as well as events being generated by threads.

 You can see this new capability in action in this demo:  Demo_Multithreaded_Write_Event_Value.py